apache/flink/docs/dev/table/connectors/kafka.zh.md

 If `specific-offsets` is specified, another config option `scan.startup.specific-offsets` is required to specify specific startup offsets for each partition, e.g. an option value `partition:0,offset:42;partition:1,offset:300` indicates offset `42` for partition `0` and offset `300` for partition `1`.

+### Changelog Source

+Flink natively supports Kafka as a changelog source.
+If messages in Kafka topic is change event captured from other databases using CDC tools, then you can use a CDC format to interpret messages as INSERT/UPDATE/DELETE messages into Flink SQL system.
+Flink provides two CDC formats [debezium-json]({% link dev/table/connectors/formats/debezium.zh.md %}) and [canal-json]({% link dev/table/connectors/formats/canal.zh.md %}) to interpret change events captured by [Debezium](https://debezium.io/) and [Canal](https://github.com/alibaba/canal/wiki).
+The changelog source is a very useful feature in many cases, such as synchronizing incremental data from databases to other systems, auditing logs, materialized views on databases, temporal join changing history of a database table and so on.
+See more about how to use the CDC formats in [debezium-json]({% link dev/table/connectors/formats/debezium.zh.md %}) and [canal-json]({% link dev/table/connectors/formats/canal.zh.md %}).

 ### Sink Partitioning